aam4hmoud/recipes/README.md

 ## Introduction

-Odin Recipes is a basic recipe website, which is the first project in the odin project's foundations course that I am taking.
+Odin Recipes is a recipe website, which is the first project in the odin project's foundations course that I am taking.

 ## Screenshots